frankdean/trip-server-2/README.md

 	sometimes randomly failed and otherwise failed importing `water-polygons-split` which uses a lot of resources.
 Nonetheless, the process is documented here as it may be useful in other environments.
+	Also, 'Play with Docker' doesn't seem to have sufficient resources to run the `fdean/tile-server` image.

 	1. The import process temporarily requires a lot of memory.
 We need to create and mount a swap file: